CZERTAINLY/CZERTAINLY-X509-Compliance-Provider/README.md

 Groups are the logical grouping of the rules organized by some baseline similarities.
 A group may contain two or more rules and when a compliance profile is added with the group, all the rules in the group will be applied to the certificate compliance determination

 X509 Compliance Provider allows you to perform the following operations:
 - Check compliance of x509 Certificate

 ## Database requirements

-This `Connector` does not require any database as it does not store any information
+This `Connector` does not require any database as it does not persist any data.

 ## Short Process Description